dtrendafilov/developer-pacenotes/content/posts/cxx_code_review.md

 #### General code smells

-1. Treat hard to understand code as wrong.
+##### 1. Treat hard to understand code as wrong.

 A given piece of code should be understandable and its correctness verifiable in a couple of minutes.
+I strongly advocate that this shall be followed no matter whether the reviewer is an expert in the subsystem under review or not.
+Everyone should be able to understand a small piece of code in minutes, once having a high-level grasp of the subsystem and the project.

 #### C++ specific code smells